stfnhmplr/homebridge-denon-marantz-avr/README.md

 # Why V2?

-I add `defaulVolume` and `defaulInput` parameters so when you turn on it's set a default parameter
+I add `defaultVolume` and `defaultInput` parameters so when you turn on it's set a default parameter

 # Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-denon) and should be installed "globally" by typing: